po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/16-Stu_Pseudo-Classes/README.md

 ## 🏆 Bonus

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-* How can you force pseudo-class styles to display using the Chrome DevTools?
+* How can you force pseudo-class styles to display using Chrome DevTools?

 Use [Google](https://www.google.com) or another search engine to research this.